 What is a Depression Assessment?

 Depression is a psychiatric disorder that may need both medical and therapeutic intervention.
 Clinical depression, major depression, or major depressive disorder are other names for it.
 A depression evaluation examines how depression affects your feelings, thoughts, and behavior.
-Depressive illnesses have the following symptoms:

-What is the purpose of the assessment?
+What is a depression assessment?